Henryk Minkiewicz: Life

-Henryk Minkiewicz was born on 19 January 1880 in Suwałki, then in the Russian Empire.
+Henryk Minkiewicz was born on 19 January 1880 in Suwałki, then in the Russian Empire in to the family of a tax official.
+His older brother was the biologist Romuald.
 After graduating from Marijampolė Gymnasium, he was admitted to the Imperial University of Sankt Petersburg, where he studied biology and geography.
 However, in 1898 he became a member of the Polish Socialist Party (PPS) and in 1902 he had to flee to Kraków, then in Austro-Hungarian Galicia, in order to avoid arrest by the Okhrana.
-There he joined the Medical Faculty of the Jagiellonian University and, simultaneously, Faculty of painting at the Academy of Fine Arts.
+There he joined the Medical Faculty of the Jagiellonian University and, simultaneously, studied painting at the Academy of Fine Arts.

 In 1904 he finally left the studies and devoted himself entirely to politics.
 A close friend of Józef Piłsudski, Minkiewicz entered the Central Committee of the PPS.
 He was also an active member of various paramilitary organizations, including the Organizacja Bojowa of the PPS-Revolutionary Faction, the Związek Walki Czynnej and the Związek Strzelecki.
 During his duty in terrorist Armed Organization, in 1909, together with Kazimierz Pużak Minkiewicz was in the execution squad to murder the Tsarist secret police agent and provocateur Edmund Taranowicz.